The-L-eaders/bid-fast-and-last/README.md

       What is the minimum required for you to present on your demo day?
 <br />

+  -	Register and sign-in page
+  -	Choosing product page
+  -	Form to offer products to sell
+  -	Authentication and O-Auth
+  -	Allow chatting in the bidding session (stretch goal)
+  -	Network – page to see all announcement happening on the page (stretch goal)

 ## Heroku Deployment:
 [Bid Fast And Last](https://bid-fast-and-last.herokuapp.com/)